nhn/tui.calendar/docs/en/apis/template.md

 #### monthGridFooterExceed

 You can customize the component that displays the number of events exceeding in the footer area of the monthly view cell.
 Receives the number of events exceeded as a parameter.
+By default, nothing is displayed.

 ```js
 calendar.setOptions({